pyOpenSci/pyopensci.github.io/_posts/2024-08-21-pyopensci-monumental-growth-2024.md

 While pyOpenSci operates mainly as an online community, I find there is no better way to build a core community than by holding in-person events at large meetings.
 While we get plenty of expert Pythonistas at our sprints, our sprint events are always beginner-friendly.
 Many first-time contributors help pyOpenSci with various open issues on our help-wanted GitHub project board while submitting their first pull requests and issues to GitHub.

-Beginner-friendly sprints represent a true win-win for both contributors and pyOpenSci.Contributors learn new skills, and pyOpenSci gets help with the vital work that they are doing.
+Beginner-friendly sprints represent a true win-win for both contributors and pyOpenSci.
+Contributors learn new skills, and pyOpenSci gets help with the vital work that we are doing.

 <div class="notice" markdown="1">